The Fiber of $Sq^n$: Secondary cohomology

 \begin{remark} For geometric reasons it might be more natural to consider the fiber $F'$ of $(\chi(Sq^{2i}))_{i}$.
 Since $\chi(Sq^{2i})$ is decomposable iff $Sq^{2i}$ is, the argument above shows that Theorem~\ref{ofinterest} applies equally well to $\pi_*F'$. \end{remark}

-\mysection{Secondary cohomology}
+\section{Secondary cohomology}

 This may be an interesting test case for secondary cohomology, since $\Ext$ in the secondary category gives the $E_3$-term directly.
-Our calculations tell us the secondary $\Ext$ modules for the secondary cohomology of the three fibers we considered.
+Our calculations therefore tell us the secondary $\Ext$ modules for the secondary cohomology of the three fibers we considered.
+This raises a specific question and a more general one.

 \begin{question} Can one compute the secondary cohomology of the fibers $F_n$, $F_nZ$ and $F$ and determine the $E_3$-term of their Adams spectral sequences from this? \end{question}